Animal Welfare

 Increasing welfare for laying hens and broiler chicken

 Nearly 85% of the 8.3 billion egg-laying hens worldwide are kept in cage systems.
 The welfare of laying hens has been an important, global topic for nearly four decades and “cage-free” remains a big challenge across industries.
-Our efforts have ensured that 59% of shell eggs sold by the ALDI SOUTH Group are cage-free.
+Our efforts in 2023 have ensured that 95% of shell eggs sold by the ALDI SOUTH Group***** are cage-free.

 • ALDI SÜD Germany was the first ALDI market to commit to the European Chicken Commitment (ECC), a set of standards for broiler welfare that is leading the global food industry towards higher welfare practices.
 It is a science-based, welfare policy that addresses issues relating to breeding, housing, stocking density and slaughter systems.